Homework 8 - Optimizations

 In order to make inlining and common subexpression elimination easier to

-implement, you'll also write an AST pass (i.e., a function of type program -> program
+implement, you'll also write an AST pass (i.e., a function of type program -> program) to make sure all variable names are globally unique.

 If you're taking the class as a capstone project, you should do constant propagation and pick two of the remaining 4 optimizations to implement.
 (The optional part of constant propogation is still optional.)
 You'll also write a short document about how your optimizations work and what kind of results you end up with.